A topic from the subject of Biochemistry in Chemistry.

 The metabolism of nitrogen-containing molecules can be divided into two main steps:

 • Dissimilation is the process by which nitrogen is released from organic molecules.
-This process occurs in animals, which use the enzyme urease to convert urea into ammonia.
+This process occurs in animals, which break down amino acids and nucleic acids, releasing nitrogenous waste products such as urea, uric acid, and ammonia.

 Equipment and Techniques